jmsilver00/Project-5-Self-Organized-Criticality/README.md

 To run the program:

-On whatever IDE or python version your’e using make sure the following packages are installed, numpy and matplotlib
+On whatever IDE or python version you're using make sure the following packages are installed, numpy and matplotlib

 Then to run the python program ensure its downloaded and unzipped, then open it in your instance of python and run